 In Italy, scarves are stylish for both men and women; a shawl is a must for keeping warm and looking fashionable.

 It’s also a good idea to pack light clothing like basic long-sleeves to wear under jumpers.
 I found I was stripping on and off whenever I got to a new café or museum so it’s good to have layers.

 And don’t forget a comfortable pair of walking shoes or hiking boots so you can see the best of the city.
 I point blankly refuse to walk around if I don’t have comfortable shoes on!

 The city, wrapped in lights, bustles with seasonal markets.
 Tasty winter treats appear in local bakeries and restaurants.
-Christmas displays, traditions, and winter celebrations are highly anticipated events.
+Christmas displays, traditions, and winter celebrations are all big events here.

 Rome comes alive in winter with its famous Nativity scenes, midnight mass at Saint Peter’s Basilica on Christmas Eve, and the New Year extravaganza in Piazza del Popolo.

-Clearly, filling out a Rome winter itinerary isn’t a problem.
-However, here are some of my favourite activities and things to do in Rome in winter for that perfect trip!
+Clearly filling out a Rome itinerary isn’t a problem.
+However, this is what to do in Rome in winter for that perfect trip!